Meet in the Middle: Content

 "Meet in the Middle" is a mid-tempo describing two people who learn how to "meet in the middle".
 In the first verse, they are friends who live far apart, and agree to meet at a tree between their houses.
 By the second verse, they are married (the ceremony taking place underneath said tree), and upon looking at the tree (now in their back yard), they are reminded to put their differences aside when they disagree.

 The song features accompaniment from banjo and mandolin, with some Hammond organ flourishes.

 Music video

 This was their first music video and it was directed by Eric Straton and premiered in early 1991.

 Legacy

 Canadian country singer Brett Kissel sampled part of "Meet in the Middle" for his song "Slidin' Your Way" on his 2021 album What Is Life, calling the track "an ode to Diamond Rio".

 Chart positions

 "Meet in the Middle" peaked at number one on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts in mid-1991, making Diamond Rio the first country music band in history to have its debut single reach Number One.
+It would remain the band's only number one single until six years later, when they topped the chart again with "How Your Love Makes Me Feel".